kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 Alternately a small speaker can be mounted to the PCB itself, there is a space for a 60mm (radius) or 45mm x 45mm (square) speaker.
 Mounting could be by hot glue, or by double-sided tape, or another method

-#### Volume

-Volume adjustment is via RV2 (multi-turn) potentiometer, which is near the cassette socket.
-It would be possible to mount this externally to the mainboard, but may impact cassette reliability.